 28 January, 2019

-Calculating how much you can borrow is the first step to getting a mortgage.
+Calculating how much you can borrow is the first step to getting a mortgage in the UK.
 If you're remortgaging, buying your first home, or investing in a buy to let property, you need to work out how much a mortgage lender may be willing to give you.

 In the eyes of the mortgage lender, mortgage affordability is mainly down to two factors: the total income of the people applying for the mortgage, and your overall financial health.